nereusx/dotfiles/pulseaudio-system/README.md

 1. All users in pulse-access group could use the sound server.

-1. You can use sounds/speech in scripts, notification, warnings, etc.
+1. You can use sounds/speech in scripts (running as root or user), notification, warnings, etc.

 ## What is wrong with system mode?